 Visiting Croome: What you need to know

-The Parkland, Canteen and Shop are open at Croome.
-We've introduced advance booking to keep everyone safe and maintain social distancing.
-We advise you to book your visit advance especially at busier times such as weekends and bank holidays.
-If you do not book we cannot guarantee admission.
-Check What’s On for the latest information and to book.
+The Parkland, Croome Court, RAF Museum, Church, Canteen, Shop and Play Areas are open at Croome.
 In this article you’ll find everything you need to know about what's open and what to expect from your visit.
 Please remember that dogs must be on a lead at all times and stick to the designated dog areas.

 - To help keep everyone safe, please follow social distancing and government guidance when you visit.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.